JiFish/Storyteller/resources/help/help_ff.md

 ### Restoring To Earlier

 - `!undo` When dead, restore the game to the last page you turned to.
-You cannot undo fights, tests and some other actions!
 - `!save [slot]` Save the current game in slot numbered [slot].
 Valid slot numbers are 0 - 10.
 If you don't specify a slot, 0 will be used.
 (This command is disabled by default.)
 - `!load [slot]` Restore the game from slot [slot].
 (This command is disabled by default.)
 - `!clearslots [confirm]` Clear all the save slots.
-Useful after switching books.
 You are required to type `!clearslots confirm` for safety.
 (This command is disabled by default.)

 Example